sscollis/shoot/README.md

 make USE_NR=1
 ```
 Note that there are three options in building depending on the type of
-mean flow file that you wish to use (this should really be a runtime
+mean flow file that you wish to use and there are three different versions of
-option).
-Set `MEAN_2D=1` to use an LNS file for the mean flow profile
-(this should be on a body-fitted mesh) and use `MEAN_BL=1` to use a BL
-file.
-The default is to read the mean flow from a collection of
+the code built for each type of mean flow: `shoot` works with a collection of
+2d profiles.  `shoot-2d` uses a special body-fitted mesh generated using
+`npost -l` when run on a LNS3D mean solution file.
+Finally, there is an experimental
+version called `shoot-bl` that uses a BL format from NASA.
+The standard quasi-parallel linear stability analysis generally uses `shoot` while
-profile (note that `npost` can generate profiles from an LNS file).
+You must use `shoot-2d` to incorporate nonparallel effects.
+NOTE: that `npost -p` can generate profiles from an LNS mean flow file for use by `shoot`.

 ## Running